Learning the Interference Graph of a Wireless Network: Main Results

 \end{Theorem}

-The approach to this result is the following.
+The approach to deriving this result is as follows.
 We construct a set of $M$ maximum-degree $d$ graphs.
 We construct the set so that the graphs in the set are very similar to each other.
-This will make it hard to distinguish between them.
+This makes it hard to distinguish between them.
 For each graph in the set the statistical assumptions of Section~\ref{sec:model} induce a distribution on the observed transmission patterns.
-Given $k$ observed transmission patterns we consider the $M$-ary hypothesis test for the underlying graph. {Since the size of the candidate graph set for the original estimation problem is much greater than $M$,} this test is easier than the original problem.
+Given $k$ observed transmission patterns we consider the $M$-ary hypothesis test to detect the underlying graph. {As the size of the candidate set for the original estimation problem is much greater than $M$,} this test will be easier than the original problem.
 Therefore, a lower bound for this test will also lower bound the original estimation problem.
 Since for each graph we know the distribution of patterns, we can lower bound the probability of error for this hypothesis test using the Kullback-Leibler divergence between each pair of induced distributions.
-We prove that, for the collection of graphs we construct, the number of observations required to detect the correct underlying graph has the order of $\Omega(d^2\log n)$.